xc-jp/blog-posts/PureScript-React.md

 ## Calling PureScript React components from TypeScript

-I like to use the top-level `unsafePerformEffect` technique for creating exportable PureScript React components, even though Madeline [“wouldn't say it’s the right thing to do.”](https://github.com/spicydonuts/purescript-react-basic-hooks/issues/41)
+I like to use the top-level `unsafePerformEffect` technique for creating exportable PureScript React components, even though Madeline Trotter [“wouldn't say it’s the right thing to do.”](https://github.com/spicydonuts/purescript-react-basic-hooks/issues/41)

 ### Ambient Definition file